cms-analysis/flashggFinalFit/Combine/README.md

  * `AsymptoticLimits`: use for limits e.g. rare/BSM analyses
  * `profile2D`: 2D likelihood scan, where other pois are profiled.
 Separate the two pois in the `fits` option options of the input json using a comma.
  * `scan2D`: 2D likelihood scan, where other pois are fixed.
 Separate the two pois in the `fits` option options of the input json using a comma.

+## Bias studies

+Scripts/instructions for bias studies are in `Checks` folder.